 [] …time.
 In fact, it takes at least a few minutes for this data to propagate to the data warehouse, before it can be analyzed.

 [] …hardware.
 It occurs when traces from user participation come from unreliable sensors.

 [] …software.
 It occurs when bugs are present at some point in the technology stack.

-[] …the gap between actual user behavior and the behavior defined by the platform.
+[*] …the gap between actual user behavior and the behavior defined by the platform.